My family and I love to travel and explore new places. We have been blessed to travel all over the United States.

 For our family vacation in 2018, my wife and I loaded up the kids and drove out to the Pacific Northwest on a 14-day road trip.
 After spending a day exploring Glacier National Park, we set aside the next four days to spend in the Seattle area before heading down to Oregon.
 We could have easily spent a week or more exploring all there is to do and see in this beautiful area.
 Here is a list of the top ten things to do in Seattle.

 1. Pike Place Market

-Pike Place Market is the original farmers market in Seattle and has been there for over a hundred years.
-It is a unique place that offers fresh fish, fruits and vegetables, beautiful flower bouquets, the original Starbucks cafe, restaurants, and many different artisans selling their goods.
-Another unique thing to see is the famous Gum Wall, which is an alleyway wall that covered with used chewing gum.
+Pike Place Market is the original farmers' market in Seattle and has been there for over a hundred years.
+It is a unique place that offers fresh fish, fruits, and vegetables, beautiful flower bouquets, the original Starbucks cafe, restaurants, and many different artisans selling their goods.
+Another unique thing to see is the famous Gum Wall, which is an alleyway wall covered with used chewing gum.
 Kids will love it.
 Feel free to leave your own contribution.

 I highly recommend checking out the Pike Place Fish Market.
-They are famous for tossing fish and have a lot of fun interaction with the customers.
+They are famous for tossing fish and have a lot of fun interacting with the customers.
 Pike Place Market is an amazing place with a great atmosphere.
 It is well worth spending a few hours strolling through it.
 We enjoyed our visit and had the chance to eat a couple of delicious cookies from one of the shops.
-This is a must see when visiting Seattle.
+This is a must-see when visiting Seattle.

 2. The Space Needle